blue dumpster truck

 Making Your Own Compost as a Home Project

-If you’d like to compost at home, you can place scraps and materials in an open pile or bin outdoors.
+For those who want to compost their waste at home, all you need to do is place your scraps and materials near your bin outside in an open pile.
 Consider a compost tumbler or a homemade container made of wood pallets.

 To turn organic matter into compost faster, consider turning your pile with a pitchfork or aerator tool once or twice a week.
-Keep the waste as moist as a wrung-out sponge so the microorganisms can survive.
-Once decomposed, you can add the decomposed materials to your yard as mulch, soil conditioner, or potting mix.
+You can then use the decomposed materials as mulch, soil conditioner or potting mix.

 Limited Adoption of Composting